Skip to main content

 • Hackers, please exercise care.
 A program cannot authorize testing on an asset that they do not host themselves.

-• In the event of a disagreement, HackerOne Mediation will determine a fair outcome.
+• In the event of a disagreement, HackerOne Mediation will determine a fair outcome and bounty.

 • HackerOne may require you to disable this declaration if it is not being upheld.